mgbleichner/nEEGlace/README.md

 * Remove the four grey plastic covers at the backside of the amplifier.
 * Unbolt the four screws at the backside of the amplifier.
 * Lift the backside from the amplifier.
 You find the amplifier board, the lithium battery and the connector (A).
-* Lift the amplifier out of the plastic casing (B)
+* Lift the amplifier out of the plastic casing (B).

 `!!Do this at your own risk!
 If you do this, you will lose all manufacturer warranty!
 This may destroy your amplifier!
 The authors of this article are not responsible for any potential damage.`

-* Before you unsolder the battery and the connector cable make sure that you know your cannel layout
+* Before you unsolder the battery and the connector cable make sure that you know your cannel layout.
-* Unsolder the battery and the connector cable (C)
+* Unsolder the battery and the connector cable (C).

 | Disassembly of amplifier |
 |--------|
 |![Disassembly of amplifier](./img/Panel_open_amp.png  "Disassembly of amplifier")*Disassembly of amplifier (A-C)*|

 ## Making room for amplifier casing
-The amplifier will be placed in the center of the neck speaker (I, silver), where the batteries were located To make room for the amplifier casing part of the neck speaker casing needs to be removed.
+The amplifier will be placed in the center of the neck speaker (I, silver), where the batteries were located.
+To make room for the amplifier casing part of the neck speaker casing needs to be removed.
 For this, we used a rotary power tool (Dremel).